-Advising on the Modern Slavery Act is just one of the many ways Business in the Community works, along with its members, for a fairer society and more sustainable future across the globe.
+The Global Development Award, supported by Business Fights Poverty, is just one of the many ways Business in the Community works, along with its members, for a fairer society and more sustainable future across the globe.
 Throughout August, we'll be highlighting some of our international work.
 Find out more on the pages about our international work.

 Sustainable Development Goals: